To me, Todoist is the perfect blend of minimalist and clean design, with the right feature set that suits exactly what I need.

 After a while, I noticed that my productivity increased, and that I would feel less overwhelmed throughout the day.

-Whenever I find that I start to pile unnecessary tasks into Todoist, I take a few steps back and pare away the excess tasks.
+Now, whenever I find that I start to pile unnecessary tasks into Todoist, I take a few steps back and pare away the excess tasks.